midchildan/dotfiles/README.md

 checkout the most relevant branch for your platform.
 Note that instead of checking out your chosen branch directly, it is recommended that you create a `local` branch based on your chosen branch that is tied to your local machine and check it out to a separate path for deployment.
-This way, you can edit files on any branch without affecting your current configuration.
+This way, you can make edits on any branch without affecting your current configuration.

 ```console